-Experimental Descrizione della musica
+Sperimentale Descrizione della musica

-Experimental music might explore new compositional techniques (e.g., John Cage's use of the I Ching, or Steve Reich's process music), new musical forms (e.g., drone music or free improvisation), unusual instruments (e.g., the theremin, or Harry Partch's homemade instruments), extramusical sounds (e.g., musique concrète or Matmos), "extended technique" (playing instruments in unusual ways – e.g., Cage's prepared piano), microtonal scales, minimalism (e.g., lowercase music), unexpected stylistic fusions, abrasive timbres and rhythms, or any other aspect of music.
+Experimental music might explore new compositional techniques (e.g., John Cage's use of the I Ching, or Steve Reich's process music), new musical forms (but drone and free improvisation have their own tags), unusual instruments (e.g., the theremin, or Harry Partch's homemade instruments), extramusical sounds (e.g., Matmos, but musique concrète has its own tag), "extended technique" (playing instruments in unusual ways – e.g., Cage's prepared piano), microtonal scales, minimalism (e.g., lowercase music), unexpected stylistic fusions, abrasive timbres and rhythms, or experiments in any other aspect of music.
 As such, "experimental music" isn't really a single style with a distinct sound.
 It's more of a sensibility: an effort to explore new musical frontiers, and to expand the boundaries of musical experience.
 There is major potential for overuse of this tag, which can be thinned out via use of the various others mentioned on this page instead.